-No. Support / Object / Comment Interest in the Proposal Summary of Submission City of Bayswater Comments / Comment General 1.
-Two major items that need to be addressed - the lack of adequate community consultation and trying to build linear "urban villages".
+No. Support / Object / Comment Interest in the Proposal Summary of Submission City of Bayswater Comments General Two major items that need to be addressed - the lack of adequate community consultation and trying to build linear "urban villages".
 Where is the original thinking?
-Aren't we just trying to build the same everywhere when there are already enough examples that it does not work?
-It is considered that the considerable amount of community engagement undertaken by the City is adequate, and is a reflection of the community expectations.
-The City undertook a preliminary engagement process for the Bedford Urban Design Study (UDS), The proposed scheme amendment was based on the outcomes of the UDS and the engagement on the scheme amendment included: Notification being published in the Perth Now newspaper on 6 October 2022; 1,107 impacted land owners and residents being notified in writing; An additional 36 emails were sent to people who had registered to be kept informed on the City's Engage Bayswater site; Emails sent to local builders and developers; Two 'meet the planner' pop up sessions held at the Bedford Bowling Club, 6pm-8pm on Thursday 3 November 2022, and 9am-11am, Saturday 5 November 2022.
-21 local residents attended; Information being placed on the City's engagement website, Engage Bayswater, including online submission form (survey format); and Hard copies being made available for inspection at the City of Bayswater Civic The State Planning have proposed rezoning of all land on all arterial roads in the metropolitan area to create an "urban village".
-This has severe impacts on all future road transport and linear developments do not produce an "urban village".
-Centre and the City's libraries.
-The DPLH have identified urban corridors as strategic locations that can accommodate additional urban infill.
+Aren't we just trying to build the same everywhere when there are already enough examples that it does not work? • It is considered that the considerable amount of community engagement undertaken by the City is adequate, and is a reflection of the community expectations.
+The City undertook a preliminary engagement process for the Bedford Urban Design Study (UDS), The proposed scheme amendment was based on the outcomes of the UDS and the engagement on the scheme amendment included: Notification being published in the Perth Now newspaper on 6 October 2022; 1,107 impacted land owners and residents being notified in writing; An additional 36 emails were sent to people who had registered to be kept informed on the City's Engage Bayswater site; Emails sent to local builders and developers; Two 'meet the planner' pop up sessions held at the Bedford Bowling Club, 6pm- 8pm on Thursday 3 November 2022, and 9am-11am, Saturday 5 November 2022.
+21 local residents attended; Information being placed on the City's engagement website, Engage Bayswater, including online submission form (survey format); and Hard copies being made available for inspection at the City's libraries.
+2. The State Planning have proposed rezoning of all land on all arterial roads in the metropolitan area to create an "urban village".
+This has severe impacts on all future road transport and linear developments do not produce an "urban village". • The DPLH have identified urban corridors as strategic locations that can accommodate additional urban infill.
 The City is required to align densities with the State Government expectations including along the identified urban corridors.

-No. Support / Object / Comment Interest in the Proposal Summary of Submission City of Bayswater Comments Why is the CoB blindly following State Planning?
+No. Support / Object / Comment Interest in the Proposal Summary of Submission City of Bayswater Comments 3.
+Why is the CoB blindly following State Planning?
 Where is the evidence that City of Bayswater (CoB) has looked at alternative style developments?
-The submission to State Planning is just a justification for getting a proposal approved with no evidence that all alternatives were looked at.
-The City is required by the DPLH to meet density targets, and has been directed to implement these in strategic areas such as Urban Corridors.
+The submission to State Planning is just a justification for getting a proposal approved with no evidence that all alternatives were looked at. • The City is required by the DPLH to meet density targets, and has been directed to implement these in strategic areas such as Urban Corridors.
 As the amendment was considered to be 'complex' the City was required to seek the approval of the DPLH for consent to advertise.
 5. Public consultation is very lacking.
 Why has it taken more than 18 months for this proposal to be picked up by Bedford residences.
 Only 38 people attended 3 public workshops.
 Doesn't this tell you that you are not reaching all the people.
-The first I knew of the proposal was a letter drop by a concerned resident.
-As detailed above it is considered that the City has gone above and beyond the consultation requirements for a scheme amendment.
-Transport Impact 1.
+The first I knew of the proposal was a letter drop by a concerned resident. has gone above and beyond the consultation Transport Impact 1.
 The report does not address the impact of the high traffic volumes already on Walter Rd West.
 It merely points out that any proposed rezoning would have very little impact on the current traffic volumes.
 It does not address how to make Walter Rd pedestrian friendly.
 Any attempt to make the road pedestrian friendly must address the traffic volumes and where the traffic will divert too.
-A Transport Impact Review was undertaken for the UDS.
-This demonstrated that whilst Walter Road West is currently operating close to capacity, regardless of an increase in development in the Bedford North area, traffic increase will likely occur, until a wider range of opportunities for people to travel by non-car modes develops.
+Walter Road West is currently operating close to capacity, regardless of an increase 2.
 What happens if Department of Transport (DoT) introduces a bus only lane (it is acknowledged in the report that Walter Rd is an important bus route).
-Any road works will be required to fit within the existing road reserve unless a significant acquisition process is undertaken.
-The City is not aware of any plans for bus lanes on Walter Road West in the immediate future.